mhnvelu/DataStructures-And-Algorithms/README.md

 - Balanced tree doesn't mean the left and right subtrees are exactly the same size.
 - Think it as something like "not terribly imbalanced".
 Its balanced enough to ensure o(log n) times for insert and find.
+- It can be defined to be a tree such that the heights of the 2 subtrees of any node never differ by more than one
 - 2 Common types of balanced trees:
     - Red-Black Trees
     - AVL trees